 There is a second wine, Le Baron de Brane.
 The use of a second wine at Brane Cantenac is not new.
 In fact, previously, the second wine went under the name of Chateau Notton, which took its name from one of the main parcels where the grapes were planted.
 There is a third wine, Margaux de Brane, which is usually Merlot dominated.

 The 1961 Brane-Cantenac is a wine that I have been lucky enough to taste three or four times before.
 It’s a wonderful 1961 that comes racing out of the blocks, displaying vestiges of red fruit, autumn leaves, mint, chlorophyll and blood orange on the nose.
 It just feels multifaceted and more complex than the 1959, even if it does not quite reveal the same vigor.
 The palate is medium-bodied with fine tannin and impressive concentration.
 It is maybe a little rustic in style but certainly shows more depth and concentration than the 1961 Rauzan-Sègla that I tasted a month earlier.
 There is a touch of Earl Grey and tobacco lingering on the finish.
 Maybe this is in gradual decline, since it does not match the stellar bottle tasted back in 2010, yet it remains a great Margaux.
 Tasted at the Brane-Cantenac vertical at the château.
-(Neal Martin, Vinous, January 2019) — a year ago
+(Neal Martin, Vinous, January 2019) — 4 years ago